Setting up network connectivity with IPsec gateways on your own using Yandex Cloud

 -

-Repeat the previous step to add a second rule with the following parameters:
+Repeat the previous step to add the second rule with the following parameters:

 - Destination prefix: